Group members

 Albani Olivieri

-PhD student in Mechanical Engineering (starting Fall 2024)
+PhD student in Mechanical Engineering (started Fall 2024)

 Jacobs Hall (EBU1) | Room 4208